Gulshan028/ScalarNotes/SQL/SQL_1_Intro to DBMS and Relational Model.md

      location.
 Thus, if `array[0][0]` is stored at say `100` memory location, then `array[4][5]` will be stored at `(100+4*10*4+5*4) = 280` memory location, considering the fact that each row contains 10 integers.
      Thus, integer at 4th row and 5th column will be stored at `280` memory location.
+   - This 2D array formula works ONLY for:**
+      - ✓ **C/C++ static/stack-allocated arrays** like `int arr[5][10];`

+   - **Your formula does NOT work for:**
+     - ✗ **Java** - Always uses array of references
+     - ✗ **Python** - Lists of lists (separate objects)
+     - ✗ **C/C++ dynamically allocated arrays** - `int** arr` creates pointers to separate allocations

+   - Why C/C++ Static Arrays Are Special:

+     - When you declare `int arr[5][10];` in C/C++, the compiler allocates **one contiguous block** of 5×10×4 = 200 bytes.
+This is truly a 2D layout flattened in memory in row-major order, making your mathematical formula valid.

+   - In contrast, Java's `int[][] arr = new int[5][10];` creates:
+     1. An array of 5 references
+     2. Each reference points to a separate array of 10 integers

+   - These separate arrays can be scattered anywhere in memory (on the heap), so there's no mathematical relationship between `arr[0][0]` and `arr[4][5]`'s memory addresses.
 - In the same way, in the database, the rows are stored continuously.
-Thus, if List and array, etc are allowed, then data retrieving data would be complex as `List` doesn't have fix size.
+Thus, if List and array, etc are allowed, then data retrieving data would be complex as List doesn't have fix size.
 - This is not the only reason.
 There are multiple other reasons as well.
 - The explanation above uses how arrays work in RAM (e.g., in C++ or Java) as an analogy for how databases store data on disk.
 This is a good teaching tool, but the reality is more complex.
-        - Database Storage is More Complex: Modern database storage engines don't just lay out rows in a single, continuous block of memory like a C++ array.
+     - **Database Storage is More Complex:** Modern database storage engines don't just lay out rows in a single, continuous block of memory like a C++ array.
 They use sophisticated structures like pages (fixed-size blocks, e.g., 8KB), heaps, B+Trees, and indexes.
 A row might span multiple pages.
 The database has to manage pointers and offsets within these pages.

 ---